KajWiik/KajWiik.github.io/chopper/index.md

 # $2\omega_0$ contours on chopper blade

 Plots of $2\omega_0$ contours on the chopper blade with different combinations of focus and chopper blade radii are presented in the table below.
-Efficiencies for the given combination can be seen bb placing cursor over the link. $2\omega_0$ angle at 22 GHz (when it is defined) is shown as a dashed line.
+Efficiencies for the given combination can be seen by placing cursor over the link. $2\omega_0$ angle at 22 GHz (when it is defined) is shown as a dashed line.

 \textinput{chopper/blade.md}